Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Workday: Improved, Not Solved

 Workday has historically broken autofill tools.
 The seven-step progress bar visible above (Autofill with Resume, My Information, My Experience, Application Questions, Voluntary Disclosures, Self Identify, Review) used to be where most extensions silently failed.
-Simplify's major rebuild changed that.
+A major rebuild changed that.

 In our testing, the resume upload step worked reliably and the My Information step landed roughly 70% of fields.
 The remaining gaps were predictable: Workday's autocomplete dropdowns for state, country, and "How did you hear about this role?" still require manual selection.
 This is genuinely better than older versions, when the same tool was nearly unusable on Workday.
 It is not yet at Greenhouse-level reliability.